JLanzuisi/Jack-SB/copy-info.md

 without warranty, neither explicit nor implicit.

-This book is published in at least one electronic form under the standard Evolutesix Books pricing model of "donate what it is worth to you" to ensure the widest possible readership and usefulness.
+This book is published in at least one electronic form under the standard Evolutesix Books pricing model of 'donate what it is worth to you' to ensure the widest possible readership and usefulness.
 Donate via

 </div>